Great! You should contact us at email@example.com.

-You can also purchase an Escalation Support package that supports the configuration and components of Rackspace Private Cloud Software.
 More information is available at the Rackspace Private Cloud web page.

-Rackspace Private Cloud Software is an OpenStack configuration that has been developed, tested, and packaged by Rackspace OpenStack specialists.
+Rackspace Private Cloud is an OpenStack configuration that has been developed, tested, and packaged by Rackspace OpenStack specialists.
 We've developed an OpenStack offering that is easy to install, with a configuration that comes from our expertise in developing OpenStack clouds for our customers.

-Rackspace Private Cloud Software is suitable for anyone who wants to install a stable, tested, and supportable OpenStack private cloud.
+Rackspace Private Cloud is suitable for anyone who wants to install a stable, tested, and supportable OpenStack private cloud.

-There is no method for a direct upgrade from a v 1.0 cluster or v 2.0 cluster to a v 3.0 cluster; instead, you will have to create a new cluster with OpenCenter.
+There is no method for a direct upgrade from a v 1.0 cluster or v 2.0 cluster to a v 3.0 or v 4.0 cluster; instead, you will have to create a new cluster with OpenCenter.
 If you want Rackspace assistance in managing and migrating backup images to a v 3.0 cluster, please email us at email@example.com.

 When a patch or fix is available, updated packages will be available along with documentation for downloading it and applying it.
-If you have Escalation Support, we can work with you to help you apply the patch.
+If you have Escalation or Core Support, we can work with you to help you apply the patch.